Rahuls-Coding/sendTX/README.md

 # SendTX

 An app that creates a solana account for the user and adds them into the solana contract.
 The user can then easily send and receive SOL to/from other users in the same program.
+Additonally, more crypto sending capabilities are arriving soon!
+(ETH network is being tested!)

 ## Repo Structure